 What does gating do?

-Using an audio gate is also a simple way to increase your audio quality by chopping out distracting background noise, and even breathing.
-Anything below a decibel level you set is automatically removed from the audio if you know how to set it correctly.
+Using an audio gate (or AutoGate) is also a simple way to increase your audio quality by chopping out distracting background noise, like breathing.
+Anything below a decibel level you set, is automatically removed from the audio if you know how to set it correctly.

 After recording with on-board compression, and full treatment and processing in post, the final audio clip in the video demo below is what the result is.

-How to treat (or soundproof) your room for podcasting
+How to treat soundproof (treat) your room for podcasting

 Sound treating your room, sometimes incorrectly referred to as “soundproofing,” is another often overlooked way to make your voice sound better while podcasting.
-It may seem like the only purpose of treating a room is to eliminate background noise, but the practice actually improves your audio quality.
+This might strike you as odd.
+Most believe the purpose of treating a room is to eliminate background noise, but cleaner audio is a benefit too.

-Because a compressor brings “up” the volume of sounds, it will also amplify the sound of an HVAC system or computer fan running in the background.
-You can hear this on live radio segments.
-When hosts stop talking, you will notice a slow amplification of background noise.
+I also encourage treating the room when using compression.
+Because a compressor brings “up” the volume of sounds, it will also amplify any subtle echo of your voice, your HVAC system, or even a computer fan running in the background.
+You can hear this on remote radio segments.
+When hosts stop talking, you may notice a slow amplification of background noise.

-You can also demonstrate this via chat services like Skype, Zoom or Microsoft teams.
+Chat services like Skype, Zoom or Microsoft teams also use a virtual form of compression.
 Have your friend run a noisy fan or air conditioner, and tell them to stop speaking.
 You’ll notice the background sounds slowly increase because many of these systems use a basic form of compression to help level audio volume.

 If you take these tips to heart, you will easily make your voice sound better while podcasting.
 The demo above is a great example of what various levels of production can sound like.

-Obviously, podcasting is a very effective content strategy tool for your brand if done correctly.
-If you’d like to stay ahead of the curve, I’d recommend signing up for my newsletter.
-I’ll throw in a free guide to get your more press in 10 days as a free bonus.
+Podcasting is a very effective tool for your brand, but only if you design your strategy to accomplish your goals.
+If you’d like a constant stream of podcasting and content methods, I’d recommend signing up for my newsletter.
+I’ll throw in a free guide to get you more exposure in 10 days as a free bonus.